chengJoin/InterML-for-FS-SEI/README.md

 # InterML-for-FS-SEI

-The paper “Interpolative Metric Learning for Few-Shot Specific Emitter Identification” has been submitted to “IEEE Transactions on Vehicular Technology” and the code will be made public soon.
+The code of paper “Interpolative Metric Learning for Few-Shot Specific Emitter Identification” which has been accepted by “IEEE Transactions on Vehicular Technology”.